Ovid/moosex-extended/README.md

 param sideband => ( isa => HashRef, default => sub { {} } );
 ```

-Naturally, because we bundle `MooseX::Extreme::Types`, you can do much
+Naturally, because we bundle `MooseX::SafeDefaults::Types`, you can do much
 finer-grained data validation on that, if needed.

 # FUNCTIONS